-GENERAL LIMITATIONS OF EXPLOSIVE GAS/CO ALARMS
+GENERAL LIMITATIONS OF CO ALARMS

-This Gas/CO Alarm is intended for residential use.
+This CO Alarm is intended for residential use.
 It is not intended for use in industrial applications where Occupational Safety and Health Administration (OSHA) requirements for Carbon Monoxide Alarms must be met.
 This device is not intended to alert hearing impaired residents.

-Gas/CO Alarms may not waken all individuals.
-If children or others do not readily waken to the sound of the Gas/CO Alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them in the event of an emergency.
+CO Alarms may not waken all individuals.
+If children or others do not readily waken to the sound of the CO Alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them

-This Gas/CO Alarm will not sense gas or CO that does not reach the sensors.
-It will only sense gas or CO at the sensor.
-Gas or CO may be present in other areas.
-Doors or other obstructions may affect the rate at which CO or gas reaches the sensors.
+This CO Alarm will not sense CO that does not reach the sensors.
+It will only sense CO at the sensor.
+CO may be present in other areas.
+Doors or other obstructions may affect the rate at which CO reaches the sensors.

-Gas/CO Alarms may not be heard.
+CO Alarms may not be heard.
 The alarm horn loudness meets or exceeds current UL standards of 85 dB at 10 feet (3 meters).
-However, if the Gas/CO Alarm is installed outside the bedroom, it may not wake up a sound sleeper or one who has recently used drugs or has been drinking alcoholic beverages.
+However, if the CO Alarm is installed outside the bedroom, it may not wake up a sound sleeper or one who has recently used drugs or has been drinking alcoholic beverages.
 This is especially true if the door is closed or only partly open.
 Even persons who are awake may not hear the alarm horn if the sound is blocked by distance or closed doors.
 Noise from traffic, stereo, radio, television, air conditioner, or other appliances may also prevent alert persons from hearing the alarm horn.
-This Gas/CO Alarm is not intended for people who are hearing impaired.

-This Gas/CO Alarm is not a substitute for life insurance.
-Though this Gas/CO Alarm warns against increasing CO levels or the presence of gas, BRK Brands, Inc. does not warrant or imply in any way that they will protect lives.
-Homeowners and renters must still insure their lives.
+This CO Alarm is not intended for people who are hearing impaired.
+This CO Alarm is not a substitute for life insurance.
+Though this CO Alarm warns against increasing CO levels, BRK Brands, Inc. does not warrant or imply in any way that they will protect lives.
+Homeowners and renters must

-This Gas/CO Alarm is not foolproof.
-Like all other electronic devices, this Gas/CO Alarm has limitations.
-It can only detect gas or CO that reaches the sensors.
-It may not give early warning of the source of gas or CO is in a remote part of the home, away from the alarm device.
+This CO Alarm is not foolproof.
+Like all other electronic devices, this CO Alarm has limitations.
+It can only detect CO that reaches the sensors.
+It may not give early warning if the source of CO is in a remote part of the home, away from the alarm device.

-This Gas/CO Alarm has a limited life.
-Although this Gas/CO Alarm and all of its parts have passed many stringent tests and are designed to be as reliable as possible, any of these parts could fail at any time.
+This CO Alarm has a limited life.
+Although this CO Alarm and all of its parts have passed many stringent tests and are designed to be as reliable as possible, any of these parts could fail at any time.
 Therefore, you must test this device weekly.
-The unit should be replaced immediately if it is not operating properly.
+The unit should be replaced immediately if it is not operating